mckennapsean/dissertation/content/13-appendix-evaluation.md

 ## Project Web Survey

-During your final project, we utilized several design activity worksheets: Understand, Ideate, Make, & Deploy.
-Please provide honest feedback on your use and opinion of these teaching materials.
+During your final project, we utilized several design activity worksheets:
+_understand_, _ideate_, _make_, & _deploy_.
+Please provide honest feedback on
+your use and opinion of these teaching materials.

 1. Which worksheets were the most helpful?
 Did a particular worksheet help you generate and evaluate artifacts?
 Did any worksheet build up your confidence in the design process?
 (UIMD)
 1. Why is that?
 (T)